haiwen/seafile-admin-docs/manual/deploy_pro/download_and_setup_seafile_professional_server.md

 ### Installing Java Runtime Environment

-For Seafile PE 8.0.x or lower.

-Java Runtime Environment (JRE) is a requirement for full text search with elasticsearch.
+Java Runtime Environment (JRE) is a requirement for full text search with ElasticSearch.
+It is used in extracting contents from PDF and Office files.

 ```
 # Debian 10/Debian 11